 You might not be keen on selling your stamp collection at a garage sale.
 Make a profit on your collection by connecting with interested buyers on Collectors.com.
 This online platform helps you sell collectibles like coins, trading cards, and comic books to an audience that will appreciate them.

 18. Amazon Seller Marketplace

 Do you have a pile of stuff that you want to sell, but don't feel like the hassle?
-Amazon offers a Seller Marketplace where you can sell your porcelain doll collection with less headaches.
+Amazon offers a Seller Marketplace where you can sell your porcelain doll collection with fewer headaches.
 Let Amazon deal with selling and shipping your item.
-They do take a small fee per item, so make sure it's really worth it!
+They do take a small fee per item, so make sure it's worth it!

 The other day I discovered some old college textbooks in my bookshelves.
 Instead of hanging onto them, I'm going to sell them for cash at Cash4Books.
 Get a quote on your textbook's value in seconds.
 With free shipping and quick payment, it's a marvel for emptying your shelves.

 Mercari is an app that lets you sell just about anything.
 List your home goods, clothes, electronics, and more.
 Turn your rompers into cold, hard cash with this marketplace.
 Keep in mind that Mercari withholds payments until your buyer receives the item.
 If you want an immediate payout, consider other apps on this list.

 Hoard no more!
 List your accessories, clothes, electronics, and more on Carousell.
 This app is particularly helpful because it syndicates your listing to multiple platforms.
 Reach users on Facebook Marketplace, Instagram, Twitter, and more with just one Carousell listing.